Last Updated on March 1, 2023

 Because draft horses, including Clydesdales, are built with these features, they will weigh significantly more than a typical saddle horse.

 Every breed of horse has a different average weight.
 But, averages can be gleaned from the most common and heavily populated horse breeds.
-For example, I used the Thoroughbred as my example when compiling this research.
+One of the most common and popular riding horses is the Thoroughbred, used in a wide variety of equestrian disciplines.

-The Thoroughbred weighs approximately 1,000 pounds.
-I would estimate that this is a good average weight for a riding or “saddle” horse.
-Obviously, weight is dependent on breed and subjective circumstances such as diet and age, but 1,000 pounds is a good starting point for an average horse.
+The average Thoroughbred horse weighs approximately 1,000 pounds.
+This is a fairly standard average weight for a riding or “saddle” horse.
+Weight is dependent on the breed, height, and body shape of the horse, but 1,000 pounds is a good starting point for an average riding horse.

 The average weight of a Clydesdale is approximately 2,000 pounds.
-As can be guessed, Clydesdales can be some of the tallest and biggest draft horses in existence.
+As can be guessed, Clydesdales are amongst the tallest and biggest draft horses in existence.
 They range anywhere from 1600-2400 pounds at their peak, depending on each individual horse.

 A significant part of a Clydesdale’s weight has to do with its height.
 Stallions and geldings stand between 17 and 19 hands high, and mares stand between 16 and 18 hands high.